kign/c4wa/etc/doc/language.md

 Usual pointer arithmetic is supported; `&` operator can be used with some limitations.
 Note that pointers in `c4wa` are 32 bit.

-There are no `void *` pointers.
-If you are using a "generic" pointer, you must explicitly cast it.
-Built-in functions like `memcpy` use `char *`.

-Technically `0` could be a valid value for a pointer,

-Almost all arithmetic operations, function calls and assignment require explicit type cast if types are different.

 The ony "native" loop type in Web Assembly is `do ... while()`; you are encouraged to use it whenever practical since this creates cleaner and simpler WAT/WASM code.
-Since it is so common C, we do nevertheless support a regular `for` loop, but not `while() {   }` loop.
+Since it is so common in C, we do nevertheless support a regular `for` loop, but not `while() {   }` loop.
 Use `for(; ... ;)` syntax if you must.
 You _can_ use comma `,` to have multiple initializations or increments, though semantic isn't entirely consistent with C standard.